 - Lastly, it's the add-ins, hazelnuts and milk chocolate.
 Roughly chop the hazelnuts to get all different sizes of nuttiness when biting down.
 Same with the milk chocolate.
 And save a quarter of nuts and chocolate to add in after rolling the dough (see the recipe) Gotta make these cookies looks great with chunks of nuts and pools of chocolate right?!

+- Getting that round shape.
 This one is optional.
 But have you taken your cookies out of the oven and they are kind of a weird shape?
 Sometimes that happens.
 Well, a tip from my friend Erin of Cloudy Kitchen fame gives you round cookies to rival any bakeries!!
-Once the cookies have baked, pull the tray out of the oven, grab a cookie cutter larger than the actual cookie (or a mug if you don’t have a cookie cutter- it just needs to be round).
+Once the cookies have baked, pull the tray out of the oven, grab a cookie cutter larger than the actual cookie (or a mug if you don’t have a cookie-cutter- it just needs to be round).
 Place over the top of a cookie onto the baking tray and then twirl it round and round the cookie.
 Kinda like the cookie is playing with a hula hoop around its waist!
 Because the cookie is still hot, it’s still malleable so the sides can be gently pushed into shape.

 Chocolate: I’ve used milk chocolate (kids favourite) as the dark chocolate felt like it would be just too rich inside these cookies.
 But hey if dark, or even white chocolate is your thing...go for it!
 Or try a combination of both or all three.
 Also I prefer using a high quality chocolate bar for this rather that chocolate chips.
 Chocolate chips aren’t designed to melt whereas i want to see those chocolate pools.